fastrgv/AdaGate/README.md

 The game may be run from a command line terminal window on all 3 platforms.
 Navigate to the installation directory and type:

-adagate.bat (Windows)
+* adagate.bat (Windows)

-adagate_osx   (Mac-LoDpi=default)
+* adagate_osx   (Mac-LoDpi=default)
-adagate_osx 1 (Mac-HiDpi)
+* adagate_osx 1 (Mac-HiDpi)

-adagate_gnu (Linux)
+* adagate_gnu (Linux)

 ----------------------------------------------------------------------

-This linux executable was built on [RedHat] Scientific-Linux to not only run well, but to rebuild easily.
 I believe this single linux executable will run on most recent distributions of linux.
-It has been tested on OpenSuse and Mint.
+It has been tested on OpenSuse, Trisquel and Mint.

-But the distributed linux executable requires glibc v2.14 or newer.
-That means if your distribution is an older one, it may not run.
-In that case, the easiest alternative is to install WINE.
+Another alternative is to install WINE.
 The Windows executable will run on linux using wine thusly:

 	* wine binw64/adagate64.exe